-Theme: Exploring New Trends in Mining and Metallurgical Engineering.
+Theme: Exploring New Trends in Metal and Mining Engineering.

-EuroSciCon Conference on Mining and Metallurgy is hosted by EuroSciCon and it is focuses on the Innovatory approach for innovation and invention in Mining and Metallurgy.
-Metal 2018 aims in proclaim knowledge and share new ideas amongst the professionals, industrialists and students from research areas of Mining and Metallurgy, Materials Science, Chemistry and Physics to share their research experiences and indulge in interactive discussions and technical sessions at the event.
-The conference will be a platform to globalize one research, to share scientific experiences, to gain knowledge on new technologies and regulations.
-The conference is scheduled on November 1-2, 2018 in Paris, France.
+EuroSciCon Conference on Mining and Metallurgy is hosted by EuroSciCon and it is focused on the Innovatory approach for innovation and invention in Mining and Metallurgy.
+Metal 2019 aims in proclaim knowledge and share new ideas amongst the professionals, industrialists, and students from research areas of Mining and Metallurgy, Materials Science, Chemistry and Physics to share their research experiences and indulge in interactive discussions and technical sessions at the event.
+The conference will be a platform to globalize one research, to share scientific experiences, to gain knowledge of new technologies and regulations.
+The conference is scheduled on June 24-25, 2019 in Tokyo, Japan.
 We invite sponsors and exhibitor to showcase your products to our participants and make it reach the public through them.
 We request you to make use of this opportunity to make the world a better place to live in.

-Metal 2018 offers a fantastic opportunity to meet and make new contacts in the field of Mining and Metallurgy Science and Engineering, by providing collaboration spaces and break-out rooms with tea and lunch for delegates between sessions with invaluable networking time for you.
-It allows delegates to have issues addressed on Mining and Metallurgy by recognized global experts who are up to date with the latest developments in the Mining and Metallurgy field and provide information on new techniques and technologies.
-This International Mining and Metallurgy conference will feature world-renowned keynote speakers, plenary speeches, young research forum, poster presentations, technical workshops and career guidance sessions.
+Metal 2019 offers a Fantastic opportunity to meet and make new contacts in the field of Mining and Metallurgy Science and Engineering, by Providing collaboration spaces and break-out rooms with tea and lunch for delegates between sessions with invaluable networking time for you.
+It allows delegates to have issues addressed on Mining and Metallurgy by recognized global experts who are up to date with the latest developments in the Mining and Metallurgy field and provide information Mining and Metallurgy conference will feature world-renowned keynote speakers, plenary speeches, young research forum, poster presentations, technical workshops, and career guidance sessions.

 Session and Tracks